ostinelli/syn/README.md

 syn:init().
 ```

+> Ensure to initialize Syn **only once** on a node.
+Even if the node were to disconnect from the cluster and reconnect again, do not re-initialize it.
+This would disable Syn from being able to handle conflict resolution automatically.

 The recommended place to initialize Syn is in the `start/2` function in your main application module, something along the lines of:

 ```erlang